Stéphane Cohen-Scali - Management

 Charles Carter - Scientific Team

 After a degree in Geology and Biology followed by a biotechnology master (FLST Lille, France), Charles received a University Diploma in Gemmology at the Claude Bernard University (Lyon, France), as well as being a graduate of the National Institute of Gemmology (Paris, France) and HRD Antwerp (Belgium).
-Charles specialised in determining the origin of colored gemstones and analysing of mounted gemstones.
+Charles is our senior gemmologist and is specialised in determining the origin of colored gemstones and analysing of mounted gemstones.

 Dr. Amélie Tabaczek - Scientific Team